kentchen831213/Distributed-Group-Membership/README.md

 ## Operating process
 ### Preparing the code and data

-First, you should save the 'introducer_refine.cpp' that in the 'mp2 folder' onto one of your virtual machines to make it as a introducer.
+First, you should save the 'introducer.cpp' onto one of your virtual machines to make it as a introducer.
 In this time, we use vm1 as introducer.
-And you should save 'udp_server_client_multi_thread.cpp' that in the 'mp2 folder' onto other nine virtual machines.
+And you should save 'udp_server_client.cpp' that in the 'mp2 folder' onto other nine virtual machines.

 You can git clone or scp all the code onto your servers.
-Before git clone or scp the code,you should take care of the variable `ip_list` in the 'introducer_refine.cpp' and 'udp_server_client_refine.cpp'
+Before git clone or scp the code,you should take care of the variable `ip_list` in the 'introducer.cpp' and 'udp_server_client.cpp'
 ```
 vector<string> ip_list={"172.22.156.2","172.22.158.2","172.22.94.2","172.22.156.3","172.22.158.3",
                         "172.22.94.3","172.22.156.4","172.22.158.4","172.22.94.4","172.22.156.5"};